What's the NZ Avalanche Advisory?

 These forecasts advise users of avalanche danger in each region.
-This is broken down into 3 elevation bands, so that users recreating at different altitudes on the mountain can have a more tailored forecast of the avalanche danger for where they will be.
+These avalanche danger levels come from the NZ Avalanche Danger Scale (seen below) which is identical to the North American Avalanche Danger Scale.
+This scale has been adopted by all English speaking countries.
+These dangers are applied to 3 elevation bands so that users recreating at different altitudes on the mountain can have a more tailored forecast for where they will be.
 The forecaster will also have a key message at the top of the forecast explaining the key takeaway points for the forecast period.

 A key thing to remember is that these forecasts do not apply for skiing or recreating inside a ski area boundary.
 That ski area will usually perform their own avalanche control work to manage the avalanche hazard.
 These forecasts are for the backcountry; areas in our mountains that are not actively managed to mitigate against the avalanche hazard.
 This is often due to their vast size (think Aoraki/Mt Cook National Park!), but the backcountry also begins as soon as you leave the ski area boundary.